topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ## Toggle

 Toggles are like advanced buttons.
-They can be hidden, have tooltips, and have binds, just like buttons.
+They can be hidden, have tooltips, and have binds, but can also be enabled, disabled, and toggled.

 #### Creation:
 ```lua